A guide to personal loans

 Interest rates can be high

 Because there's no collateral to secure a loan, lenders set rates primarily based on your creditworthiness.
 Borrowers with excellent credit qualify for the lowest rates, which are typically slightly higher than rates on secured loans.
 Those with poor credit or a “thin" credit history pay rates similar to those available from credit card issuers — which can get quite expensive.
-For example, some of the largest online lenders offer loans with rates of 29 to 35.99 percent APR.
+For example, some of the largest online lenders offer loans with rates as high as 35.99 percent APR.

 Origination fees should be expected